27MrMan/Simple-Python-Youtube-Video-Downloader/README.md

 FOR FIRST TIME ONLY:

   If you are using Windows, search for the program Power Shell.
-  If you do not have Python 3.10+, then install it. (program was written with 3.11)
+  If you do not have Python 3.10+, then install it from Microsoft Store. (program was written with 3.11)

   Launch PowerShell and type these following commands: